rishalab/COBREX-CLI/README.md

 COBREX has been developed using Python using the following approach:
 ![Approach diagram](COBREX-approach.png)

-COBREX can be divided into three main phases as illustrated in the above.
+COBREX can be divided into three main phases as illustrated in the above figure.
 ### 1. Abstract Syntax Tree (AST) Generation
 In the first phase, ANTLR4 is used to create a COBOL parser using the COBOL85 grammar.
 The input COBOL program is preprocessed using the GnuCOBOL pre-processor.
 Then, the pre-processed file is processed by the parser to produce the AST.